Supreme Leader of Iran

 16. Control over Special Clerical Court.[52]

-List of Supreme Leaders
+List of supreme leaders

-No. Supreme Rule Portrait Name
+No. Portrait Name

-Lifespan Place of birth Notes
+Term of office Signature Lifespan Presidents Place of birth Political party Notes

 Ruhollah Khomeini